AlexVOiceover/Website2/README.md

 And just to style things up a bit, I included a appealing divider.
 But don't worry - the main intent behind it all was to use these elements to narrate my story in a compelling way.

+On the mobile version I removed the navigation arrows for simplicity.
+Just giving to the user a glipse of the next picture is enought to let them know that they can scroll horizontally.

 Enjoy the trip!